Home Telephone Location New Telephone Numbers

 Collecting and cleaning

-We take your waste to a transfer station from your kerbside.
-All compostable material is bulked up and sent in larger lorries to an in-vessel composting facility to produce compost and soil conditioner.
+After collection, your food and garden waste is taken to a transfer station and then sent to an in-vessel composting facility.
+Here, it is turned into compost and soil conditioner.

 Please don’t put these items in your brown bin - you should only use it for compostable garden and food waste.